-Since I love cranberries and oatmeal I thought this was a great idea and created this cranberry oatmeal bar.
+Since I love cranberries and oatmeal I thought it would be a great idea to create this cranberry oatmeal bar.

 Here in Pennsylvania, we can usually find fresh cranberries in the grocery store by the beginning of October.
 They are only around for a short time.
 Maybe that's why I always end up making something with them.

 This recipe is based on my standard chocolate chip cookie recipe so you could definitely use this same batter to create cookies instead of bars.